SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-alarms-redesign-and-improvements.md

 **Breaking change**

-* The AngularJS widget implementation is no longer available, to use the alarms widgets in a custom application, users will need to import the `AlarmsWidgetModule` from `@c8y/ngx-components/widgets/implementations/alarms`.
-To use the new alarms view only, users will need to import the `AlarmsModule` from `@c8y/ngx-components/alarms`.
+* The AngularJS widget implementation is no longer available.
+To use the "Alarms" widgets in a custom application, users must import the `AlarmsWidgetModule` from `@c8y/ngx-components/widgets/implementations/alarms`.
+To use the new alarms view only, users must import the `AlarmsModule` from `@c8y/ngx-components/alarms`.

 **Visual and UX enhancements**: